OskarHavo/M7011E-Labb/README.md

 This prevents normal users to access administrative content or spoofing invalid user logins.
 The object is then returned to the user in it's serialized form.

-# Time Log
+## Time Log
-Robin Danielsson: ~101 Hours Total
+Robin Danielsson: ~107 Hours Total
 <br>
-Oskar Havo: ~98 Hours Total
+Oskar Havo: ~101 Hours Total

+# Conclusion

+We have learned alot during this course.
+For instance how to create a substantial API which interacts with a database, server and users.
+We have also learned more about industry standards and how large scale deployment can be done.